conradoqg/meajudafi-stack/README.md

         - [ ] Changes to the fund item feature
             - [X] v2 - Add time range buttons to choose which column will be used
             - [X] v2 - Add benchmark data
-            - [ ] v2 - Add benchmark button to choose the benchmark
+            - [X] v2 - Add benchmark button to choose the benchmark
         - [ ] Changes to the search feature
             - [X] v1 - Remove accents from the search term and results
             - [X] v2 - Move search button to the fund list header
         - [ ] Changes to the filter feature
             - [X] v1 - Add missing fields to filter
-            - [ ] v2 - Add filter suggestions
+            - [ ] v3 - Add filter suggestions
-            - [ ] v2 - Filter options must be dinamically determined
+            - [X] v2 - Filter options must be dinamically determined
-            - [ ] v2 - Add net worth to the fund item
+            - [X] v2 - Add net worth
-            - [ ] v2 - Add number of quoteholders
+            - [X] v2 - Add number of quoteholders
-            - [ ] v2 - Add benchmark
+            - [X] v2 - Add benchmark
         - [ ] Changes to the order feature
             - [X] v1 - Add missing fields to order
             - [X] v1 - Replace (ASC) and (DESC) by icons